snakemake/snakemake-wrappers/docs/index.rst

 * provide an example Snakefile that shows how to use the wrapper,
 * follow the python `style guide <http://legacy.python.org/dev/peps/pep-0008>`_,
 * use 4 spaces for indentation.
+* make sure your tests pass by running pytest: i.e ``pytest -k (samtools and view) test.py`` to run your contributions locally before submitting code to CI.

 .. toctree::
    :maxdepth: 3